farahroslend/rojak/README.md

 * As a language-enthusiast, I want to learn Malaysian slangs, so I can sound more local when I speak some of the Malaysian languages
 * As a Malaysian citizen, I want to contribute to the list of Malaysian slangs, so Malaysians from other ethinicities and tourists can understand the local speak from different ethinicities more intimately
-* As a member of an ethnic group in Malaysia, I want to help refine the definitions of some of the listed words in the website that's my mother tongue, so that the best information can be shared to people from other ethinicities with a different mother tongue
+* As a member of an ethnic group in Malaysia, I want to help refine the definitions of some of the listed words in the website that's my mother tongue, so that the best meaning of a slang can be shared to people from other ethinicities with a different mother tongue
 * As a knowledgable Malaysian, I want to correct any mistakes in the descriptions of the jargon shared, so the right information can be conveyed
 * As a generally nice human being, I want to delete some words in the list, so that the list of words are always family-friendly and non-offensive and if the slang is not applicable anywhere in Malaysia